Driving Big Bend: Ross Maxwell Scenic Drive

 Loop Option: Old Maverick Road

 If you're staying in Terlingua or entering/existing via the Maverick Junction Entrance Station, you can make a loop out of your drive via Old Maverick Road.
-This 14-mile dirt road runs between Santa Elena Canyon and the park's west entrance, passing through the Terlingua Creek badlands and several historic sites.
+This 14-mile dirt road runs between Santa Elena Canyon and the park's west entrance.

 While it’s typically passable for most vehicles, it’s rough and washboarded, and the full drive takes about an hour.
 Avoid this route if rain is in the forecast as it can quickly become impassable and is often closed during or after storms.
 Check current conditions at a visitor center before heading out.